P-p-H-d/mlib/README.md

 without initializing it and return a pointer to the non-initialized data.
 The first thing to do after calling this function is to initialize the data using the proper constructor.
-This allows to use a more specialized constructor than the generic one.
+This enables to use a more specialized constructor than the generic one.
 It is recommended to use other _push function if possible rather than this one as it is low level and error prone.